Early intervention is a key factor to helping young people suffering from mental illness. Here’s how we’re handling it in the Hudson Valley.

 Schools throughout the Hudson Valley have also added mental health professionals to the staff.

 Donna Geidel, assistant superintendent for instruction in the Pine Bush Central School District, says that her school hired a mental health clinician a year ago.
-Students can meet with the clinician to discuss issues that happen outside of school, as well as school-related ones.
+Students can meet with the clinician at alcohol detox center to discuss issues that happen outside of school, as well as school-related ones.

 “We’ve been working with the Orange County Department of Mental Health, as have schools in Newburgh and Port Jervis,” said Geidel.